clientedev/ObraFlowv2/replit.md

 # Overview
 This project is a comprehensive Flask-based construction site visit tracking system designed to streamline site management, improve communication, and ensure efficient documentation and oversight within the construction industry.
-It offers advanced project management, robust user authentication, visit scheduling, professional report generation with photo annotation, approval workflows, expense tracking, and **autosave functionality with real-time synchronization** (fully debugged, corrected and operational as of Nov 2, 2025 19:45 UTC).
+It offers advanced project management, robust user authentication, visit scheduling, professional report generation with photo annotation, approval workflows, expense tracking, autosave functionality with real-time synchronization, and a comprehensive notification system.
 The system provides complete oversight for construction projects, with market potential in civil engineering and facade specialization.

-## Recent Changes

-### Nov 3, 2025 (18:00 UTC)
-✅ **CORREÇÃO: Rota de Novo Relatório com AutoSave 100% Funcional**:
-- **Problema**: Erro 500 ao acessar `/reports/new` devido a variável `report_data` ausente
-- **Erro**: `TypeError: Object of type Undefined is not JSON serializable`
-- **Root Cause**: Template esperava `report_data` para inicializar AutoSave mas a rota não a fornecia
-- **Solução**: Adicionada geração completa de `report_data` na rota `/reports/new`:
-  - Modo criação: estrutura vazia com valores padrão
-  - Modo edição: carrega dados existentes do relatório
-  - Suporte completo para acompanhantes, fotos, checklist, coordenadas GPS
-- **Impacto**: Formulário de novo relatório agora carrega corretamente com AutoSave 100% funcional
-- **Arquivo Modificado**: `routes.py` (linhas 3178-3235)
-- **Status**: ✅ Testado e funcionando

-### Nov 3, 2025 (17:50 UTC)
-✅ **CORREÇÃO CRÍTICA: Sistema de Carregamento de Acompanhantes - COMPLETAMENTE RESOLVIDO**:
-- **Problema Identificado**: Função `carregarAcompanhantes()` estava causando perda de dados devido a referências compartilhadas entre array global e parâmetros da função
-- **Root Cause**: Ao limpar o array global com `acompanhantes.length = 0`, também limpava o parâmetro recebido (mesma referência), impedindo repopulação
-- **Solução Implementada**: Clonagem profunda dos dados usando `JSON.parse(JSON.stringify())` antes de qualquer manipulação
-- **Impacto**: Ciclo completo adicionar/remover/re-renderizar agora mantém sincronização perfeita entre:
-  - Array global `acompanhantes`
-  - Campo hidden `#acompanhantes-data`
-  - Lista visual na interface
-- **Validação Architect**: Aprovado sem problemas de performance ou segurança
-- **Arquivos Modificados**: `templates/reports/form_complete.html` (função `carregarAcompanhantes` linha ~3603 e função `removerAcompanhanteDoRelatorio` linha ~3692)
-- **Logs de Debug**: Adicionados logs detalhados para monitoramento e troubleshooting futuro
-- **Status**: ✅ Pronto para produção

-### Nov 3, 2025 (16:03 UTC)
-✅ **Correção de Bugs de Edição de Relatórios - COMPLETA**: Resolvidos dois problemas críticos de edição:
-- **Acompanhantes**: Eliminada dupla serialização JSON no backend que impedia carregamento correto dos acompanhantes ao editar relatórios (routes.py linha 6277 - agora salva diretamente a lista, pois SQLAlchemy serializa JSONB automaticamente)
-- **Legendas**: Implementado salvamento completo de legendas de imagens existentes:
-  - Frontend agora coleta legendas, categorias e locais de TODAS as imagens existentes (templates/reports/form_complete.html linhas 1599-1631)
-  - Backend recebe e atualiza metadados das imagens existentes no banco de dados (routes.py linhas 6316-6350)
-- **Validação**: Todas as correções aprovadas pelo architect sem problemas de segurança ou regressões
-- **Próximos passos recomendados**: Teste manual de edição de relatórios com múltiplos acompanhantes e fotos existentes

-### Nov 3, 2025
-✅ **Report Image Editing System - FULLY OPERATIONAL**: Complete fix for image display and management during report editing:
-- **Backend**: Fixed `report_edit_complete` endpoint to send correct image URLs using `url_for('api_get_photo', foto_id=f.id)`
-- **Metadata Preservation**: Corrected category field mapping to preserve both `categoria` and `tipo_servico` fields
-- **Frontend**: Updated template to properly populate `window.mobilePhotoData` from `REPORT_DATA.fotos` when loading existing reports
-- **Image Deletion**: Created dedicated API endpoint `/api/fotos/<foto_id>/delete` to avoid routing conflicts with report deletion (`/reports/<id>/delete`)
-- **Complete Workflow**: Users can now open reports, view existing images, add new ones, delete unwanted images, and save—all while maintaining metadata integrity
-- **Architecture Review**: All changes passed architect review with no security issues identified

-### Nov 2, 2025
-✅ **AutoSave Image Upload - DEFINITIVELY FIXED (V3 - 22:22 UTC)**: Resolved critical bug preventing images from being saved to database during autosave:
-- **Root Cause**: Backend was searching for temporary files with wrong extension (`.jpg` default instead of actual `.png`, `.jpeg`, etc.)
-- **Solution**: Implemented dynamic file extension detection using `glob.glob()` to find temp files regardless of extension
-- **Impact**: Images now save correctly to PostgreSQL during autosave with full metadata (legenda, categoria, local)
-- **Validation**: Server logs show "📸 AutoSave: Arquivo temporário encontrado" and "✅ AutoSave: Imagem SALVA NO BANCO" Full documentation: `CORRECAO_AUTOSAVE_IMAGENS_DEFINITIVA.md`

-✅ **AutoSave System - Completely Fixed (V2)**: Resolved 4 critical bugs preventing autosave from functioning:
-1. Corrected projeto_id collection (now searches 4 different locations)
-2. Fixed initAutoSave parameters (now passes csrfToken correctly)
-3. Added data-report-id attribute to form for auto-initialization
-4. Enhanced error logging for complete debugging visibility Full documentation: `AUTOSAVE_CORRECOES_COMPLETAS_V2.md`

 # User Preferences
 Preferred communication style: Simple, everyday language.